ammarlakis/ammarlakis.com/src/articles/secrets-management.md

 The secrets name and value are being provided by user input, which means you need to clear access logs, but that's the only thing you need to care about.
 Secret values are being masked when the reading secrets action loads them as environment variables.

-In this implementation, GitSOPS utilizes Git as the storage backend for configuration management, GitHub Actions as the API, and GitHub’s web interface for interaction.
+In this implementation, GitSOPS utilizes Git as the storage backend for configuration management, GitHub Actions as the API, and GitHub's web interface for interaction.
 In a mature implementation, an internal developer portal could serve as the primary interface, with the GitHub web interface reserved for debugging.

 ### GitSOPS per Project

-Implementing GitSOPS in individual project workflows allows customization for each project’s unique requirements, such as environment-specific secrets management.
+Implementing GitSOPS in individual project workflows allows customization for each project's unique requirements, such as environment-specific secrets management.
 However, a lot of steps need to be repeated on all the projects, but that shouldn't be an issue if the correct ownership model is implemented in the company where each team can update their own projects and maintain them.

 ### Central GitSOPS